Arnaud-BARBIER/Multi-strategy-backtest-engine/README.md

 ## Main example notebook

-The main research note included in this repository shows this workflow end-to-end:
+The main research note included in this repository shows a typical workflow end-to-end:

 - baseline EMA strategy
 - regime construction on H1